St. James Street (Winnipeg): History

-St. James Street is named after the former parish of Saint James.
-The parish was divided after the extension of Winnipeg city limits in 1882, when St. James Street became the city's new western boundary.
+St. James Street is named after the parish of Saint James.
+After the parish gained title to the land through the Manitoba Act of 1871, it was able to sell parcels of the original land grant to raise funds, selling 300 acres in 1881.
+The extension of Winnipeg city limits in 1882 made St. James Street the city's new western boundary.
 Since 1972, St. James Street has served as the boundary between the major districts of St. James-Assiniboia and the West End.
 The city's former two largest sports venues, Winnipeg Arena and Winnipeg Stadium, were both located on St. James Street.

 Since the 1970s and 1980s St. James Street has developed into a secondary retail shopping area of the Polo Park area.
 It features big box retailers such as Canadian Tire, Costco, Best Buy, Best Sleep Centre, Visions Electronics, Staples, Mark's, Old Navy, Michaels, Fabricland, and The Brick.

-St. James Street has been regarded as one of the most poorly maintained streets in the city by local residents.
-It was voted as the "Worst Road in Manitoba" twice (2012, 2014) in annual polls conducted by the Manitoba chapter of the Canadian Automobile Association.
-Local government has since placed a priority on upgrading the street.
+St. James Street has been regarded as one of the most poorly maintained streets in the city by local residents and was voted as the "Worst Road in Manitoba" twice (2012, 2014) in annual polls conducted by the Manitoba chapter of the Canadian Automobile Association.
+As a result, local government prioritized the complete reconstruction of the street's most deteriorated segments.